Charleo85/IR-experiement-extension/README.md

 - the experimental support is currently limited on laptop catagory

 Feature demo on live amazon laptop product and review page:

+Scroll down to review matched relevant review sentences on certain product attributes:

 ![On Product  Page](./img/product_page.png)

+click review sentence to visit the entire review in details:

 ![On Review Page](./img/review_page.png)